What I'd post if I didn't OPT OUT

 I was driving to work the other day, and you know what they say, we get the best ideas when we are least likely to be able write it down…In the shower, on a run, while driving….Driving seems to be a time when I do my best thinking.
 So I’ve started audio recording some thoughts.
 Sometimes I have these funny observations and I think about how I would tweet them or post them on social media to share a laugh with everyone.
 But then I’m like,ok, Number 1.)
 Who is this “everyone” I am referring to? and Number 2.)
 Why do I care?
 Why do I need others to see it?

-I recently decided to stop using and sharing so much on social.
-I took it even a step further and deleted the apps from my phone entirely.
+I recently decided to stop using and sharing so much on social unless it is for the purpose of marketing my photography business.
 Because with that sharing, comes checking and comparing.
 Checking to see how many likes, retweets, reposts.
 Comparing my life to the curated lives of others.
 Some I know personally, most I don’t.
 And for the most part, it doesn’t leave me feeling good.
 There’s tons of research on how social media can have incredibly negative affects on our mental health.
 In fact, Instagram is considering getting rid of like counts and working to make Instagram a healthier place for people.
 If you’re someone who is more prone to comparing, either because you suffer from anxieties or depression, or some mix of the two…this could be a welcome change.
 These days, most people lie on this anxiety/depression spectrum somewhere.
 It’s natural and normal to compare ourselves to others.
 But social media exacerbates this comparison to an unnatural and unhealthy level.

 Now, sharing is good.
 Sharing stories, ideas, laughs, creativity.
 It’s an amazing asset that us social humans get to do with our species.
 But if I really want to share with people, I will share it with the friends who actually care.
 That’s maybe just a handful of people who I am “friends” with on social media.
 I’d much rather share it in person, over the phone, through a text, or on my blog.
 This blog is as much for me to keep a record of my life and thoughts as it is to promote my work.
 And again, to share this work, I have to share this site with you.
 You have to ask, or be interested.
 It will create a more genuine connection and a more genuine life.
 And if you know me at all, (which, if you’re reading this, then you do…), you know that genuine people and a genuine life is what brings me joy.